Political Science (POLI/POLS)

 Grade Mode: Pass/No Pass, Standard Letter

-Strongly recommended: ENGL 101 or ENGL 101E or ENGL 101H.
+Strongly recommended: ENGL C1000 or ENGL C1000E or ENGL C1000H.

 This course traces the development of key concepts in political theory such as justice, democracy, liberty, equality, order, citizenship, sovereignty, power and revolution over the course of Western history to include the ancient, modern, and contemporary periods.
-The course traces the evolution of key political concepts through an examination of thinkers from these periods, including Aristotle, Machiavelli, Hobbes, Locke, Rousseau, Madison, Mill, Marx, and Arendt.
+The course traces the evolution of key political concepts through an examination of thinkers from these periods, including Socrates, Plato, Aristotle, Machiavelli, Hobbes, Locke, Rousseau, Madison, Mill, Marx, and Arendt.

 POLI 116